krayin/krayin-docs/docs/1.x/advanced/events.md

 ## Manually Registering Events

-For the sake of simplicity, in bagisto, we register events manually in the boot method of your **_EventServiceProvider.php_** as below:
+For the sake of simplicity, in Krayin, we register events manually in the boot method of your **_EventServiceProvider.php_** as below:

 ~~~php
 /**